-After a screening mammogram, we understand that our patients simply want to know the results of their screening.
+After a screening mammogram, we understand that our patients simply want to know their mammogram results.
 Many patients are surprised when their mammography report is accompanied by information about breast density.

 Documenting Your Breast Density